Humus: Description

-The primary material needed for the process of humification are plant materials.
-It is a material that belongs to the biosphere.
-The composition of humus varies dependent on the composition of the primary materials and the secondary microbial and animal products.
+The primary materials needed for the process of humification are plant detritus, dead animals and microbes (necromass), excreta of all soil organisms, and also black carbon resulting from past fires.
+The composition of humus varies with that of primary (plant) materials and secondary microbial and animal products.
 The decomposition rate of the different compounds will affect the composition of the humus.

-It is difficult to define humus precisely because it is a very complex substance which is not fully understood.
-Humus is different from decomposing soil organic matter.
-The latter looks rough and has visible remains of the original plant or animal matter.
-Fully humified humus, on the contrary, has a uniformly dark, spongy, and jelly-like appearance, and is amorphous; it may gradually decay over several years or persist for millennia.
-It has no determinate shape, structure, or quality.
-However, when examined under a microscope, humus may reveal tiny plant, animal, or microbial remains that have been mechanically, but not chemically, degraded.
-This suggests an ambiguous boundary between humus and soil organic matter.
-While distinct, humus is an integral part of soil organic matter.
+It is difficult to define humus precisely because it is a very complex substance which is still not fully understood.
+According to the classical conception of Selman Waksman, long-time reported in most textbooks of soil science, humus is different from decomposing soil organic matter.
+The latter looks rough and has visible remains of the original plant, animal or microbial matter, while fully humified humus, on the contrary, is amorphous and has a uniformly dark, spongy, and jelly-like appearance.
+However, when examined under a light microscope, humus may reveal tiny plant, animal, and microbial remains that have been mechanically, but not chemically, degraded.
+This suggests an ambiguous boundary between humus and soil organic matter, leading some authors to contest the use of the term humus and derived terms such as humic substances or humification, proposing the Soil Continuum Model (SCM).
+However, humus can be considered as having distinct properties, mostly linked to its richness in functional groups, justifying its maintenance as a specific term.

+Fully formed humus is essentially a collection of very large and complex molecules formed in part from lignin and other polyphenolic molecules of the original plant material (foliage, wood, bark), in part from similar molecules that have been produced by microbes.
+During decomposition processes these polyphenols are modified chemically so that they are able to join up with one another to form very large molecules.
+Some parts of these molecules are modified in such a way that protein molecules, amino acids, and amino sugars are able to attach themselves to the polyphenol "base" molecule.
+As protein contains both nitrogen and sulfur, this attachment gives humus a moderate content of these two important plant nutrients.